List of early Germanic peoples

-This list of ancient Germanic peoples is an inventory of ancient Germanic cultures, tribal groupings and other alliances of Germanic tribes and civilisations in ancient times.
-The information comes from various ancient historical documents, beginning in the 2nd century BC and extending into late antiquity.
-By the Early Middle Ages, early forms of kingship began to have a historical impact across Europe, with the exception of Northern Europe, where the Vendel Period from AD 550 to 800 and the subsequent Viking Age until AD 1050 are still seen in the Germanic context.
+The list of early Germanic peoples is a catalog of ancient Germanic cultures, tribal groups, and other alliances of Germanic tribes and civilizations from antiquity.
+This information is derived from various ancient historical sources, beginning in the 2nd century BC and extending into late antiquity.
+By the Early Middle Ages, early forms of kingship had started to shape historical developments across Europe, with the exception of Northern Europe.
+In Northern Europe, influences from the Vendel Period (c.AD 550- 800) and the subsequent Viking Age (c.
+AD 800- 1050) played a significant role in the germanic historical context.